Mental Clarity: The Complete Guide to Cognitive Function as a Nervous System State

 The Prefrontal Cortex Problem

-The prefrontal cortex is the seat of executive function — rational thought, sustained attention, working memory, decision-making, and the ability to filter irrelevant information.
+The prefrontal cortex is the seat of executive function: rational thought, sustained attention, working memory, decision-making, and the ability to filter irrelevant information.
 It is also the most energetically expensive part of the brain and the most sensitive to both cortisol and adenosine.

-Under stress, amygdala activation suppresses prefrontal function — the brain makes an evolutionary trade-off, prioritising fast reactive processing over slow deliberate processing.
+Under stress, amygdala activation suppresses prefrontal function [1].
+The brain makes an evolutionary trade-off, prioritising fast reactive processing over slow deliberate processing.
 Under adenosine load, prefrontal function degrades through energy depletion rather than active suppression.

-In both cases the experience is similar — "I can't think" — but the mechanism and the intervention differ.
+In both cases the experience is similar ("I can't think"), but the mechanism and the intervention differ.
 Adding stimulation to a cortisol-driven fog sharpens an already-activated system and worsens it.
 Applying a calming tool to an adenosine-driven fog deepens the heaviness.

 Why your brain can't talk itself down → The neuroscience of fragrance →